 Dr Janet Rose, Principal of Norland, said: “We are absolutely delighted to win the top award in the UK for Enhanced Graduate Outcomes at the WUSCAs.
 We have worked so hard during the pandemic to ensure our students continue to receive the high-quality training and outstanding career opportunities for which we are world famous.
 This work has paid off.
 We currently have seven jobs for every Norlander seeking one and offer an average starting salary of £40,000 within one year of qualifying through the Norland Agency.”

-Vice Principal and Head of Quality and Standards and Registrar, Mandy Donaldson, added: “We are particularly proud of this award as it is judged by students from across the UK.
+Vice Principal and Head of Quality and Standards and Registrar, Mandy Edmond, added: “We are particularly proud of this award as it is judged by students from across the UK.
 Our rigorous training, taught over four years full-time, uniquely blends theory and practice with a wealth of hands-on experience to ensure our graduates are equipped with all of the skills necessary to give young children the best start in life.
 We’re pleased to be able to offer Norland students with the rarest of prospects for graduates – guaranteed employment opportunities with children and families.”